stofte/FastFormat/readme.md

-A project for playing around with Python to Rust interop in the context of Sublime Text. `Fast Format` a simple package for formatting JSON which uses a rust to do the heavy lifting.
+A project for playing around with Python to Rust interop in the context of Sublime Text. `Fast Format` a simple package for formatting JSON which uses rust to do the heavy lifting.

-Tested on Windows 10 using Sublime Text 3.

 Usage: